gwendolyn954/moodscape/README.md

 ## Overview:

-MOODSCAPE is a a web application that helps users gain insight into their moods and emotions.
+MOODSCAPE is a web application that helps users gain insight into their moods and emotions.

 ## Tech Used
 Express, Node.js, JavaScript, CSS, HTML